Bracken Fern

 Hay-Scented Fern family (Dennstaedtiaceae)

-Description: This native perennial fern develops an erect and rather stout stem about 2½' tall, from which there extends a single compound leaf about 3½' long and 3' across.
+Description: This perennial fern develops an erect and rather stout petiole up to 3' tall, from which there extends a single compound leaf up to 3½' long and 3' across that is triangular in outline.
 In shady areas, the compound leaf usually extends horizontally in relation to the ground, while in sunny areas it is more ascending.
-The compound leaf varies in color from yellowish green to medium green.
-The compound leaf has an irregular structure; it is mostly bipinnate-pinnatifid and, to a lesser extent, ternately pinnate (3-pinnate).
-Each compound leaf is divided into 3 major branches (1 central, 2 lateral).
-A single branch of the compound leaf has a pinnate-pinnatifid or bipinnate structure; it is triangular in outline.
-The rachis of each branch is light green and hairless (or nearly so).
-There are about 12 pairs of leaflets along the central axis (rachis) of each branch; the leaflets toward the base of the branch are much longer than the leaflets toward its tip.
-The leaflets toward the base are more likely to be odd-pinnate, while the leaflets toward the tip are more likely to be odd-pinnatifid.
-Individual leaflets have 1-15 pairs of subleaflets or lobes; they are usually oblong in shape.
-The terminal lobes (or subleaflets) are elongated in shape and finger-like in appearance; they are 3-6 mm.
-(1/8–1/4") across and 2-4 times longer than wide.
-The margins of the subleaflets and lobes are smooth and sometimes slightly undulate; they bend downward.
+The compound leaf varies in color from yellowish green to medium green; its upper surface is glabrous or nearly so, while its lower surface is glabrous to sparsely short-pubescent.
+The compound leaf has an irregular structure; it is mostly bipinnate-pinnatifid and, to a lesser extent, tripinnate-pinnatifid.
+Along the central rachis of the fern, there are up to 12 pairs of leaflets that become progressively smaller in size; the leaflets toward the base of the rachis are much longer than the leaflets toward its tip.
+Individual leaflets are mostly pinnate-pinnatifid, although some of the larger leaflets toward the base of the rachis are partly bipinnate-pinnatifid; there are up to 15 pairs of subleaflets per leaflet that gradually become shorter toward its tip, where there is a terminal subleaflet.
+The subleaflets are mostly pinnatifid; they have up to 12 pairs of oblong lobes and a terminal lobe.
+When ultimate leaflets are present, they are either smooth or they have up to 4 pairs of basal lobes that are oblong in shape.
+The terminal lobes of leaflets and subleaflets are elongated in shape and finger-like in appearance; they are 3-6 mm.
+(1/8–1/4") across and 2-4 times longer than they are wide.
+The petiole, central rachis, and lateral stalks of each compound leaf are light green to yellowish green and glabrous to finely short-pubescent.

+The margins of the subleaflets, ultimate leaflets, and lobes are smooth and sometimes slightly undulate; they curve downward.
 The reproductive structures (indusia, sporangia) are located along these rolled margins on the underside of the compound leaf.
-These reproductive structures are produced sparingly; when they occur, the spores are usually released during summer or fall.
-The root system system is fibrous and rhizomatous; individuals rhizomes can extend many yards (or meters), sending up new vegetative shoots every 1-5 feet.
+These reproductive structures are produced sparingly; when they occur, the spores are usually released during the summer or autumn.
+The root system system is fibrous and long-rhizomatous; individuals rhizomes can extend many yards (or meters), sending up new clonal shoots every 1-6 feet.
 As a result, sizable colonies of plants are fairly common.
 The growing tips of rhizomes are either glabrous or sparsely white hairy.
 The compound leaves are deciduous and sensitive to frost; they die down and turn brown during the winter.

 Cultivation: The preference is light shade to full sun, moist to dry conditions, and an acidic rocky or sandy soil (especially the latter).
 This fern can spread aggressively.
 The foliage is susceptible to various fungal diseases.

 Comments: This large fern varies in attractiveness depending on the condition of its leaves.
 Because of its relatively large size and tendency to be locally abundant, Bracken Fern lends an exotic tropical aura to the temperate woodlands and savannas where it occurs.
 This effect is magnified when it occurs with other large ferns, like Osmunda regalis (Royal Fern) and Matteuccia struthiopteris (Ostrich Fern).
-Because of the triangular shape of its 3 leafy branches and its tall erect petiole, Bracken Fern is easy to recognize, although somewhat variable across its range: several varieties have been described.
+Because of the triangular shape of its compound leaves and its tall erect petiole, Bracken Fern is easy to recognize, although somewhat variable across its range: several varieties have been described.
 In Illinois, var. latiusculum is by far the most common variety of Bracken Fern; the only other variety in the state, var. pseudocaudatum, is found in widely scattered locations in the southern half of the state.
 This latter variety has terminal lobes that are even longer than those of var. latiusculum: they are 6-15 times longer than they are across.

 Return